 - Information on support for those who are self-employed is available at https://www.gov.uk/government/publications/self-employment-income-suppo…

-- Following the announcement of a new National Lockdown coming in to force on November 5th, the Government have announced an extention to the Coronavirus Job Retention Scheme , whereby they will pay up to 80% of the salaries of employees who cannot work .Further information on this is available at https://www.gov.uk/government/collections/coronavirus-job-retention-sch… and there is a HMRC helpline at 0800 015 9559
+- The Government have announced an extension to the Coronavirus Job Retention Scheme , whereby they will pay up to 80% of the salaries of employees who cannot work .Further information on this is available at https://www.gov.uk/government/collections/coronavirus-job-retention-sch… and there is a HMRC helpline at 0800 015 9559

 - During the National Lockdown, workers should work from home where it is possible to do so